 North Carolina lawmakers should focus on policies that protect children, rather than crafting bills that make it easier to obtain late-term abortions.

-The legislators that sponsored S.B.
-588[i] and H.B.
-563[ii] need to know that the accolades and recognition they receive from Lillian’s List and Planned Parenthood will come at the expense of electoral support.
 For far too long politicians and special interest groups on the Left have misused women, and propped up the false narrative that in order for a woman to be successful she needs to have the option to abort her child.